Beyond Your Four Walls: Congregations and Community Ministry

 December 2018 – second live online regional gatherings

 February 2019 – third education day, regional locations

 June 1, 2019 – early grant submission date

 August 1, 2019 – early submission matching grants awarded

 November 1, 2019 – final date for matching grant application submission

 December 2019 – all matching grants awarded

 Additional information can be found on this page when it is available, so check back often.
+The free information sessions are available for registration.
+Click here for details.
 If you have questions, please contact Katie Lindberg at email@example.com or 219-472-4938.